Anal Rectal Abscess and Fistula

 The fistula tract prednisone must be opened along with the source of the infection.
 Usually, tissue around the external opening and the internal opening is removed along with a small margin of tissue lining the tract, called a fistulotomy.
 Excision of the complete tract is called a fistulectomy.

 Laser light applied through a fiber optic strand has been used to core out the fistula tract with minimal damage to surrounding tissue.
-A cutting seton (usually best generic levitra overnight a silk ligature) is sometimes used on the rationale of eliciting an inflammatory reaction in the tissue surrounding the fistulous tract.
+A cutting seton (usually tadalafil a silk ligature) is sometimes used on the rationale of eliciting an inflammatory reaction in the tissue surrounding the fistulous tract.
 Sometimes, fibrin glue (Tisseel) is used at the completion of a fistula repair in the hope of increasing the success rate.
 Recurrence is frequent, and a success rate of 80% is the best that can be achieved with surgery.
 Incontinence is associated with a high anal fistula type of surgery and previous fistula surgery.

 There is a direct relationship between incontinence and the amount of sphincter muscle divided.
 The goal of surgical treatment is thus two -fold: to eradicate the discharge permanently and without compromising anal continence.